THAIest

 Koh Phayam has two main beaches, Ao Yai (Long Bay) in the southwest, which is perfect for a romantic sunset, and Ao Khao Kwai (Buffalo Bay) in the northeast.
 You can explore the small island on foot, or you can join a boat trip and snorkel or dive in crystal clear waters with beautiful coral reefs.

-There are few tourists on the island but a significant number of foreigners choose to spend on Koh Phayam longer time than usual for a regular holiday.
+It is one of less touristy islands in Thailand, as there are few tourists on the island and a significant number of foreigners choose to spend on Koh Phayam longer time than usual for a regular holiday.

 Where to stay in Koh Phayam?